hughperkins/coriander/doc/installation.md

 # Installation

-To use CUDA-on-CL, you need to build from source please.
-Dont worry: it is quite quick and easy.
-There is one dependency really, which is clang/llvm-3.8.
+To use CUDA-on-CL, you need to build from source:
-Other than that, the installation is quite quick, self-contained (seconds/minutes to build).
-CUDA-on-CL uses [CLBlast](https://github.com/cnugeteren/CLBlast) to provide GEMM, GEMV, and to implementat convolutions.
-However, the source-code for this should be cloned automatically, when you clone CUDA-on-CL, and the build is handled automatically by CUDA-on-CL build, so should be fairly painless :-)

 ## Mac OS X pre-requisites